-20.1 The Employer agrees to pay \$150 over the term of this agreement toward the purchase or repair of safety shoes for an employee who is a member of this unit.
+20.1 The Employer agrees to purchase or repair one (1) pair of safety shoes each year for an employee who is a member of this unit.
 Preauthorization is required prior to the purchase of safety shoes.
 Employees must contact the Facility Planning Office to obtain preauthorization for safety shoes.
 This contribution to be made by the Employer shall apply only to those employees who are required to wear protective shoes or boots by the Employer.
+Employees must turn in old safety shoes when obtaining new shoes.